-Figure 31 Tonga 2030 energy flows with goals achieved in the electricity and ground transportation sectors
+Figure 31: Tonga 2030 energy flows with goals achieved in the electricity and ground transportation sectors

-The major changes between the two diagrams are the addition of large quantities of renewable energy that go largely to the commercial and residential sectors, and the associated reduction in diesel use.
+The major changes between the two diagrams are the addition of large quantities of renewable energy that mostly go to the commercial and residential sectors, and the associated reduction in diesel use.
 While space cooling grows in the residential sector, the amount of growth is substantially less under the TEEMP than under the BAU scenario.
 Similar measures are also able to reduce the portion of Tonga’s electricity used to power space cooling.
-Biodiesel also emerges as a fuel source for transportation; while it would be possible to mix biodiesel into fuel for use in TPL’s generators, this has not been included in the model due to limited knowledge of TPL’s generator fuel requirements.
+Biodiesel also emerges as a fuel source for transportation; while it would be possible to mix biodiesel into fuel for use in TPL’s generators, this has not been included in the model, due to limited knowledge of TPL’s generator fuel requirements.
 While a reduction in line losses is indicated, the impact of these efforts would most likely be more dramatic.
 Renewable projects are likely to be located closer to the load they serve, and thus less likely to be susceptible to substantial line losses.

-Energy Intensity with TEEMP policy changes
+Energy intensity with TEEMP policy changes

-While the energy intensity of Tonga is projected to rise at a linear rate under the BAU, the policies outlined in TEEMP stabilize Tonga’s reliance on imported fuel.
-Figure 32 shows the difference between these two scenarios, the TEEMP scenario continues to decrease Tonga’s energy intensity to around 160 GJ per $1 of GDP per capita.
+While the energy intensity of Tonga is projected to rise at a linear rate under the BAU, the policies outlined in TEEMP stabilise Tonga’s reliance on imported fuel.
+Figure 32 shows the difference between these two scenarios.
+The TEEMP scenario continues to decrease Tonga’s energy intensity to around 160 GJ per dollar of GDP per capita.
 An increase in Tonga’s energy intensity represents additional reliance on foreign fuel imports to power Tonga’s economic growth.
 Energy efficiency measures like those detailed in the TEEMP reduce Tonga’s vulnerability to volatility in fuel markets or supply chain issues.